-SPLM-N's al-Hilu, UAE officials discuss Sudan peace stalled process
+SPLM-N's al-Hilu, UAE officials discuss Sudan stalled peace process

 The Emirati authorities did not issue a statement on al-Hilu’s visit to Abu Dhabi.

-On 26 December 2019, the South Sudanese mediation announced the suspension of talks for two weeks upon a request from the SPLM-N al-Hilu.
+On 26 December 2019, the South Sudanese mediation announced the suspension of talks for two weeks on a request by the SPLM-N al-Hilu.

 The group fo its part said they need to hold extensive consultations with the grassroots institutions over lack of progress on the secular state and right of self-determination.